isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 We will calculate your income based on the CPF contributions made by your employer(s) for work done in that month.<br><br></details></details>
 <details><summary style="border: 1px solid #4F4F4F;
 	background: #4F4F4F;"><font size="+1.5" color="#FFF"><b>Employment Status - Self Employed Persons</b></font></summary>
 <details><summary><font color="#009427"><b>Q1.
+Who is a Self-Employed person (SEP)?</b></font></summary>
+A Self-Employed Person (SEP) is any individual who derives income from Singapore or from outside Singapore through any trade, business, profession or vocation excluding employment under a contract of service.<br><br>
+If you earn an income by buying and selling goods or providing professional or personal services, you are a SEP.
+Examples of Self-Employed Persons include hawkers, taxi drivers, freelancers, sole proprietors or a partner in a partnership.<br><br>
+Visit the <a href="https://www.iras.gov.sg/irashome/Businesses/Self-Employed/Learning-the-basics/Am-I-an-Employee-or-a-Self-Employed/" class="hyperlink">Inland Revenue Authority of Singapore (IRAS) website</a> to read more on the definition of a SEP.<br><br></details>
+<details><summary><font color="#009427"><b>Q2.
 Why do Self-Employed Persons receive only two-thirds of the Workfare Income Supplement (WIS) received by employees?</b></font></summary>
 The CPF contribution made by Self-Employed Persons (SEPs) is comparatively lesser than employees who earn the same amount.
-SEPs are only required to contribute to their MediSave Account whereas employees need to contribute to all their CPF Accounts (Ordinary, Special and MediSave Accounts)<br><br></details>
+SEPs are only required to contribute to their MediSave Account whereas employees need to contribute to all their CPF Accounts (Ordinary, Special and MediSave Accounts).<br><br></details>
-<details><summary><font color="#009427"><b>Q2.
-Why do employees receive monthly Workfare Income Supplement (WIS) payments while Self-Employed Persons receive their WIS once a year?</b></font></summary>
-The incomes of employees are automatically computed based on their monthly CPF contributions from their employers.
-This enables CPF Board to assess their Workfare Income Supplement (WIS) eligibility automatically and disburse their WIS payouts on a monthly basis.<br><br>
 On the other hand, the net trade income (NTI) of a Self-Employed Person (SEP) is assessed over an entire year and can only be determined the following year after the current year has ended.<br><br></details>
 <details><summary><font color="#009427"><b>Q3.
 Who is a Self-Employed person (SEP)?</b></font></summary>
 A Self-Employed Person (SEP) is any individual who derives income from Singapore or from outside Singapore through any trade, business, profession or vocation excluding employment under a contract of service.<br><br>